• Listen LIVE

 European regulators have now approved a new Alzheimer's drug that they rejected in July.
 The drug is called Leqembi, brand name for Lecanemab, and is administered via a drip every two weeks.
 It is a protein that binds to amyloid beta, a substance that forms sticky plaques in the brains of Alzheimer's patients.
 It is these plaques that are associated with cognitive decline in the disease.

-What's right: pensioners bringin mussels back from near-extinction
+What's right: pensioners for mussels

 A group of Danish pensioners have brought back mussels to a Danish fjord, bringing the mussels back from near-extinction.
 The retirees are self-taught and have become experts in the field of mussels.
 They are proud because they know what they do makes a difference as their work has improved the oxygen content of the water.